The Garden Grazer

 February 25, 2022 at 6:47 pm

-Wow, thank you so much for taking the time to share, Geena!
+Wow, thanks for taking the time to share, Geena!
 That's all so awesome, and one of the sweetest comments I've received.
 It warms my heart to hear how much your family enjoys this recipe.
 And what a great idea including potato!
-I'll be sure to try your addition next time.
-Greatly appreciate you sharing.
-Sending love and wishing you all a beautiful weekend! -Kaitlin
+I'll be sure to try your addition soon.
+Thanks for sharing - it's greatly appreciated. -Kaitlin

 Reply